 Online merchants know that the secret to sales success is to help the customer find exactly what they are looking for, and then to guide the customer through the purchase process—step by step—in a way that minimizes effort and confusion and maximizes revenue.

-What are consumer journeys?
+What are consumer journeys or customer journeys?

 What are consumer journeys?
 Great question!
 Think of them as simplified e-commerce personas.
 A standard set of marketing personas will cover a vast range of demographic and user types, focusing on things like where they live, their income, and more.

 Consumer journeys, on the other hand, are focused solely on how a user engages with your website.
 It is a walk in the user’s shoes, so to speak—from their online search for your product type, brand or category, all the way through your landing pages, shopping carts, checkout process and payment partners.
-By breaking down the each online interaction into a single step on a longer journey, you can uncover friction points in the conversion process as well as identify areas of opportunity to improve the user experience.
+By breaking down each online interaction into a single step on a longer journey, you can uncover friction points in the conversion process as well as identify areas of opportunity to improve the user experience.

 Only through research of your consumer journey can you design and build an e-commerce website optimized for end-to-end conversion.
 And this research should take place at the start of your website design process.
 As part of a well-defined design process, you should gather details about your marketing personas to align your e-commerce strategy with the needs of your users.